Hyperbolic groups acting improperly

-We will use the following general statement about intersections of strongly quasi-convex sets, analogous to \cite[III.$\Gamma$.4.13]{bridhaef:book}. \begin{proposition} For any Morse gauge $M$ and any $D,N,r>0$ there is an $R>0$ so that the following holds.
-Let $X$ be a graph of valence $\leq D$ with a group $G$ acting on $X$ with at most $N$ orbits of vertices.
-Let $A$, $B$ be $M$--strongly quasi-convex subsets of $X$ satisfying: \begin{enumerate} \item If $g\in G$ satisfies $gA\cap A\neq \emptyset$ then $gA=A$. \item If $g\in G$ satisfies $gB\cap B\neq \emptyset$ then $gB=B$. \item $A\cap B$ is nonempty. \end{enumerate} If $\max\{d(p,A),d(p,B)\}\leq r$, then $d(p,A\cap B)\leq R$. \end{proposition} \begin{proof} Note that a concatenation of a geodesic of length $r$ with a geodesic of any length is a $(1,2r)$--quasi-geodesic.
+Note that a concatenation of a geodesic of length $r$ with a geodesic of any length is a $(1,2r)$--quasi-geodesic.
 Let $M_0=M(1,2r)$.
-Let $R$ be the number of pointed oriented simplicial paths in $X$ of length $\leq 2M_0$, up to the $G$--action.
+Let $R(r)$ be a bound for the number of pointed oriented simplicial paths in $X$ of length $\leq 2(M_0+D)$, up to the $G$--action.
+(A bound can be chosen depending only on $N$, $M$, $D$, and $r$.)